 Crime reports can be made at any time.
 Police services are available 24 hours a day, seven days a week.
-We encourage all students, employees, and guests to report all criminal incidents, accidents, suspicious activity, safety related incidents, and emergencies accurately and promptly to Mines PD either by phone: 911 for emergencies, (303) 273-3333 for non-emergencies, in person at 1922 Jones Road, or from any campus Emergency Blue Phone.
-If a student, employee or guest opts to report the crime to a Campus Security Authority (CSA), the CSA will also report the crime to police including in circumstances where a victim of a crime elects to or is unable to make such a report directly.
+We encourage all students, employees and guests to report all criminal incidents, accidents, suspicious activity, safety-related incidents and emergencies accurately and promptly to Mines PD either by phone: 911 for emergencies, (303) 273-3333 for non-emergencies, in person at 1922 Jones Road, or from any campus Emergency Blue Phone.
+If a student, employee or guest opts to report the crime to a Campus Security Authority (CSA), the CSA will also report the crime to police, including in circumstances where a victim of a crime elects to or is unable to make such a report directly.
 A Campus Security Authority is generally defined as someone who has significant responsibility for student and campus activities.
-At the Colorado School of Mines, this includes the following: The Dean of Students, Student Housing staff, Athletic Directors and coaches, Student Activities Coordinators, Student Judicial Officers, Police Officers, and Faculty Advisors to student and Greek organizations.
+At Colorado School of Mines, this includes the following: The Dean or Associate of Students, Residence Life / Student Housing, Athletic Directors and coaches, Student Activities Coordinators, Student Judicial Officers, Police Officers and Faculty Advisors to student and Greek organizations.